tonyhffong/Lint.jl/README.md

 ```
 filename.jl:Line [function name  ] CODE  Explanation
 ```
-`Line` is the line number relative to the start of the function.
+`Line` is the line number relative to the start of the file.
 `CODE` gives an indication of severity, and is one of `INFO`, `WARN`, `ERROR`, or `FATAL`.

 To simplify life, there is a convenience function for packages: